msdeep14/getAheadWithMe/csa/csa-interview.md

 16. What happens in background when you hit google.com on web browser
 17. SSL handshake
 18. NAT
+19. HTTP error codes
+20. Fragmentation

+### Example Troubleshooting Scenarios
+1. How can I protect my laptop?
+2. Laptop is slow
+3. Wifi connectivity is slow

 Other than this you can expect questions around amazon leadership principles and your experiences related to them.